harness/developer-hub/docs/software-engineering-insights/sei-dashboards.md

 :::info Where does the data come from?

 Widgets derive data from integrations that are inherited from the Org Unit associated with the dashboard.
-In turn, Org Units inherit integrations from their associated workspaces.
-For more information about configuring these associations, go to [Workspaces and Org Units](/docs/category/workspaces-and-org-units).
+In turn, Org Units inherit integrations from their associated projects.
+For more information about configuring these associations, go to [Projects and Org Units](/docs/category/projects-and-org-units).

 You can configure metrics and widgets to control what data is used to calculate metrics, how data is presented, and other criteria.
 For more information, go to [Metrics and insights](/docs/category/metrics-and-insights).